YGhazy/Vehicle-Task/README.md

    > ServiceExtensions : call all services in service layer for **Dependency injection /IOC purpose**

    > startup : all startup configuration

-      >> Add and configure services and Dependency injection, in the configurationService()
+      >* Add and configure services and Dependency injection, in the configurationService()

-      >> Configure an HTTP request pipline by adding middlewares( authentication ,authorization, routing ,..) in Configure()
+      >* Configure an HTTP request pipline by adding middlewares( authentication ,authorization, routing ,..) in Configure()

-      >> Adding Swagger , SignalR , hangefire,.
+      >* Adding Swagger , SignalR , hangefire,.

-      >> any initialization methods
+      >* any initialization methods

    > program.cs : where the application starts

+      >* Create a HostBuilder object used to setup and build the IHost which will host the web app.

+      >* We can think the host as being a wrapper around the web server (resposible for app startup and lietime managment)

    > appsettings.json : Using by Configuration to get values by inject IOptions<T> into the constructor of the class you want to get values on

  * stack.Core